Ventilation and Indoor Air Quality

 Using Ventilation to Reduce Health Risks

 Two types of ventilation can help control harmful air contaminants and humidity: spot ventilation and dilution ventilation.
 Spot ventilation draws air from a particular location (e.g., bathroom, kitchen) and exhausts it to the outside.
-Dilution ventilation address low-level contamination throughout the home.
+Dilution ventilation addresses low-level contamination throughout the home.

 Spot Ventilation.
 Exterior exhaust fans should be installed in all bathrooms and kitchens.
 These fans remove humidity and carbon monoxide.
 The most effective fans are quiet and durable.
 Use fans that operate at one sone or less and exhaust to the outdoors.
 Fans equipped with timers or de-humidistat controls are useful to ensure the fans run for a sufficient period of time.
 A good rule of thumb is to run a bathroom fan for about 45 minutes after a shower.